chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-057-quotrek-spear-securities-signal-dow-jones-information-service-telescan-analyzer.md

 Woods said Eckrich gave up his traditional brokerage practice when he realized that he could invest for himself at home, freed from the burden of clients and commuting, in exchange for a few other responsibilities.
 (There's footage of Eckrich playing with his infant child as he worked on his Compaq Portable.)

 Woods noted that Eckrich had not cut all communications to his full-service broker but he did most of his research at the computer, which gathered data from online services, tracked and updated the stocks in his portfolio, and charted the performance of selected stocks over time.
-About the only thing other things on his desk were a newspaper and the QuoTrek, which provided real-time stock quotes.
+About the only other things on his desk were a newspaper and the QuoTrek, which provided real-time stock quotes.
 The online services associated with the QuoTrek cost about $250 per month.
 In exchange, Eckrich had a real-time link to the trading floor.

 Eckrich told Woods that he did have a few regrets.
 When you worked alone from home and didn't have co-workers around, he said, some of the feedback was missing.
 That was why he still had a standard broker.